adidas/api-guidelines/rest-api-guidelines/rest.md

 ## adidas REST API Guidelines

-The Adidas REST API Guidelines define standards and guidelines for building REST APIs at adidas. **These Guidelines have to be followed in addition to the Adidas** [**General API Guidelines.**](../general-guidelines/general-guidelines.md)
+Adidas REST API Guidelines define standards and guidelines for building REST APIs at adidas. **These Guidelines have to be followed in addition to the Adidas** [**General API Guidelines.**](../general-guidelines/general-guidelines.md)

 The REST API Guidelines are further split into the following parts: